github-community-projects/private-mirrors/README.md

 Addressing these concerns creates opportunities for enterprise development teams to participate more deeply in open source and foster a collaborative relationship with the open source community.

-> Internal Contribution Forks (ICF) is a GitHub App paired with a UI that manages the lifecycle of private mirrors, as well as the synchronization of code between the public fork of an upstream project and the private mirrors where the enterprise teams are working.
+> The Private Mirrors App (PMA) is a GitHub App paired with a UI that manages the lifecycle of private mirrors, as well as the synchronization of code between the public fork of an upstream project and the private mirrors where the enterprise teams are working.

 ## Key Features